5004-SEA-Fa24-Geeng/payroll-gen-chichizhang0510/Report.md

 2. Why would you declare `List<IEmployee>` instead of `ArrayList<HourlyEmployee>`?

    > Because this let us can change the data type into Linked list or Array List easily.
 And we also can store HourlyEmployee and SalaryEmployee.
 Not just limited in ArrayList and HourlyEmployee.
-Shortly, we can achieve polymorphism.
+Shortly, we can achieve polymorphism.[^1]

 3. When you have one class referencing another object, such as storing that object as one of the attributes of the first class - what type of relationship is that called (between has-a and is-a)?